towolf/towolf.github.com/docs/PsychDemos/KbDemo.markdown

 script.
 Caution: Make sure to always call ListenChar\(0\) at normal exit and in all error handling routines, otherwise Matlab will be left with a dead keyboard and you'll be unable to type any commands into the Matlab window\!
-Pressing CTRL\+C will reenable the keyboard in such a case.
+Pressing CTRL+C will reenable the keyboard in such a case.

 <div class="code_header" style="text-align:right;">